Skip to main content

 }

-The test_example_program.leo contains two tests to ensure that the transition logic returns a correct output and fails when the output does not match the sum of the input values.
+The test_example_program.leo contains two tests to ensure that the function logic returns a correct output and fails when the output does not match the sum of the input values.

 @test